 - Three occasions of lateness count as one absence.
 Lateness is defined by the individual instructor. - In the event a student misses 15 percent of the total number of scheduled sessions in a class for any reason, the instructor may initiate withdrawal of the student from the course if a written warning or formal notification was issued when the number of absences reached 10 percent.
-Students are expected to manage course attendance to ensure that absences due to personal reasons or participation in extracurricular events do not exceed the 15 percent limit.
-Students who are absent as a result of participation in a university-sanctioned extracurricular event approved by the Office of the Provost must notify the instructors at least two weeks in advance of the event-related absence and, if the requirements of the course allow, instructors are expected to make reasonable accommodations that may include make-up exams or the submission of assignments prior to an absence. - Stricter attendance requirements may be approved by the relevant dean (or appointed designee) for courses that depend upon student contributions to complete collaborative team-based projects or to prepare for public performances.
+Students are expected to manage course attendance to ensure that absences due to personal reasons, including medical emergency, serious illness or national duty, or participation in extracurricular events do not exceed the 15 percent limit.
+Students who are absent as a result of participation in a university-sanctioned extracurricular event approved by the Office of the Provost must notify the instructors at least two weeks in advance of the event-related absence and, if the requirements of the course allow, instructors are expected to make reasonable accommodations that may include make-up exams or the submission of assignments prior to an absence. - Stricter attendance requirements may be approved by the relevant dean (or appointed designee) for courses that depend upon student contributions to complete collaborative team-based projects or to prepare for public performances. - Instructors must specify attendance requirements in the course syllabus.
+If the syllabus states that missing 15 percent of class sessions will result in withdrawal, then attendance records must be maintained.

-- Instructors must specify attendance requirements in the course syllabus.
-If the syllabus states that missing 15 percent of class sessions will result in withdrawal, then attendance records must be maintained. - If withdrawal occurs prior to the end of the 10th week of classes (end of the fourth week of classes for a sixweek summer term), a grade of W is assigned to the student for the specific course.
-Beyond the 10th week of classes and up to the end of the 13th week of classes, a grade of WF will be assigned. - The specific application of the attendance guidelines is at the instructor's discretion.
+- If withdrawal occurs prior to the end of the 13th week of classes (end of the fourth week of classes for a sixweek summer term), a grade of W is assigned to the student for the specific course.
+Students are not eligible to withdraw from courses past the 13th week of classes. - The specific application of the attendance guidelines is at the instructor's discretion.